armory/docs-cdaas/content/en/remote-network-agent/install-helm.md

 * `type`: log output type; specify one of the following:
   * `console`
-  * `console-wide`: all the same metadata that gets added to json output
+  * `console-wide`: all the same metadata that gets added to JSON output
   * `json`
 * `disableColor`: `true|false`; turn off color output
 * `level`: specify one of `debug`, `info`, `warn`, or `error`